Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

-Finally, we look into the online BO setting where we optimize over the full hypercube.
+In this section, we look into the online hyperparameter tuning setting where we deploy \hyperbo as a BO service and optimize over the full hyperrectangular search space detailed in Table~\ref{tab:pd1_search_space}.
 In the online setting, some combinations of hyperparameters may be \emph{infeasible} to evaluate.
 For example, an overly big learning rate may lead to divergence in gradients, in which case we do not obtain a valid model.
 To address this, we pre-process the function values to $[-2, 2)$ such that \emph{infeasible} evaluations map to $-2$, while bad evaluations approach asymptotically to $-2$.
-More precisely, for each subdataset $D_{f_{i}}$, we applied for each successful $y \in \{y_{j^{(i)}}\}_{j=1}^{M_i}$ the following mapping:
+More precisely, for each training sub-dataset $D_{f_{i}}$, we apply for each successful $y \in \{y_j^{(i)}\}_{j=1}^{M_i}$ the following mapping: